imVSaini/wp-quickstart/README.md

   docker compose logs -f
   ```

+### phpMyAdmin Login

+If you want to access phpMyAdmin, use the following credentials:

+1. Username: `root`
+2. Password: `(leave blank)`

+After starting your Docker containers, you can access phpMyAdmin by navigating to the appropriate URL (e.g., `http://localhost:8080` or the port configured in your Docker setup).

 ## Next Steps

 Once setup is complete, navigate to your theme directory and start development: